Residential Life FAQ

 4. Are there bikes available on campus to rent or use if I do not have one?

-No, but some students purchase bikes at Woody’s Bike Shop in downtown Sewanee.
+No, but some students will purchase bikes at Woody’s Bike Shop in downtown Sewanee.

 5. Can I keep my bike inside?

 There are bike sheds accessible to every dorm that are recommended for keeping bikes in.
 Additionally, a number of our dorms have bike rooms.
-No bicycles are allowed in hallways, although they may be kept in dorm rooms as long as there is enough room.
+No bicycles are allowed in hallways or common spaces, although they may be kept in dorm rooms as long as there is enough room.

 6. Are there shuttles provided to and from the airport for holiday breaks?